holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 .. important::

+   ..
+TODO link to suffix tree definition

    There is a difference between the functions isLeaf and isRightTerminal.
-   In a relaxed suffix tree (see `definition <Tutorial/Indices/SuffixTree>`__) a leaf is always a suffix, but not vice versa, as there can be internal nodes a suffix ends in.
+   In a relaxed suffix tree (see definition) a leaf is always a suffix, but not vice versa, as there can be internal nodes a suffix ends in.
    For them isLeaf returns false and isRightTerminal returns true.

 Property Maps